 I hope you find my guide to visiting this Pueblo Magico useful.
 Have you considered a trip to Tequila?
-If you have any questions shoot me a message down below.
+If you have any questions feel free to shoot me a message.

 May your visit be enjoyable and the inevitable hangover, not too painful.
 Always remember the agua my friends!

 Did you know?
-Agave nectar, which is harvested from the same blue agave that is used to make tequila, is a good, healthy substitute for sugar!
+Agave nectar, which is harvested from the same blue agave that is used to make tequila, is a good substitute for sugar!

 Mexico Inspired Reading